 They coined it Wine @5:

 People in all Blue Zones (except Adventists) drink alcohol moderately and regularly.
 Moderate drinkers outlive non-drinkers.
 The trick is to drink 1-2 glasses per day (preferably Sardinian Cannonau wine), with friends and/or with food.
-And no, you can’t save up all weekend and have 14 drinks on Saturday.
+And no, you can’t save up all week and have 14 drinks on Saturday.

 Why is wine considered good for you?

 Alcohol is known to be toxic, but many scientific studies actually correlate drinking wine with improved health.
 There are studies that correlate wine and improved heart health, a lower risk for diabetes, stress reduction, and a longer life.
-A lot more research is needed to validate these findings, but there is no questioning that there is something about wine that is good for us.

 Grapes contain polyphenols.
 The polyphenols protect the grapes against fungi, bacteria, frost, and other harsh growing conditions.
 When you drink the wine, those polyphenols protect you in a similar way.
 They neutralize damaging free radicals that stress your cells.
 Natural wines – without chemicals or additives – have a diverse variety of polyphenols, including Resveratrol (lowers inflammation), Procyanidins (strong antioxidants), Ellagic acid (helps regulate blood sugar), and many more.